SchoolOfCode/w9_backend-project-team-sourcery/README.md

   - import supertest
   - test that the get request returns the correct body and returns the correct status code.

-  Test the post request
+  <br>Test the post request

-  - will do this by testing whether
+  Test the patch request

 Issues